frieden84/nlp4re-reqeval/README.md

 - *Sentence*: the sentence where the pronoun is tagged with 'referential'
 - *Detected as*: the detection result whether this occurrence is nocuous or innocuous
 - *Disambiguated as*: the disambiguation result when applicable

+## Annotators Details
+This dataset has been created and annotated by:
+- Sallam Abualhaija, University of Luxembourg
+- Fabiano Dalpiaz, Utrecht University
+- Alessio Ferrari, CNR-ISTI
+- Xavier Franch, Polytechnic University of Catalonia
+- Davide Fuccie, Blekinge Institute of Technology